Brett Hundley: 2017 season

-On October 15, 2017, during the first quarter of the Week 6 game against the Minnesota Vikings, Rodgers suffered a broken collarbone on a hit made by Anthony Barr.
-Hundley then entered the game, completing 18-of-33 passes for 157 yards, one touchdown, and three interceptions, as the Packers lost by a score of 23–10.
-After the game, head coach Mike McCarthy stated that Hundley would take over as the starter due to Rodgers's broken collarbone.
-In his first career start against the New Orleans Saints, Hundley recorded 12 completions on 25 attempts for just 87 yards, no touchdowns, an interception, and ended with a passer rating under 40 for the second consecutive week.
-In that game, he contributed a 14-yard rushing touchdown.
-After a Week 8 bye, Hundley had 245 passing yards and a rushing touchdown in a Week 9 loss to the Detroit Lions.
-He continued this improvement into Week 10, with 18-of-25 completions, passing for 212 yards, no interceptions, and his first career 100+ passer rating in a win over the Chicago Bears.
-Hundley had 200+ passing yards for his third consecutive outing in Week 11, but committed three interceptions with no touchdowns, during the team's shutout loss to the Baltimore Ravens.
-In a Week 12 loss to the Pittsburgh Steelers, Hundley improved with three touchdowns, finishing the day with a 134 passer rating for his efforts.
-During Week 13 against the Tampa Bay Buccaneers, Hundley was held to only 84 passing yards and an interception.
-He rushed for 66 yards, with the Packers rushing for 199 yards overall, and won 26–20 in overtime.
-He followed that up with 265 passing yards and three touchdowns in Week 14 against the Cleveland Browns in a 27–21 overtime win.
-After the Packers were eliminated from postseason contention, Hundley struggled, completing 17-of-40 passes for 130 passing yards and two interceptions, in their 16–0 loss to the Vikings.
-In the season finale against the Lions, he threw for 172 passing yards, with one touchdown and two interceptions, in their 35–11 loss.
-He also had his first career reception on a 10-yard pass from wide receiver Randall Cobb on a trick play.
-Hundley finished the season with 1,836 passing yards, nine touchdowns, 12 interceptions, 270 rushing yards, and two rushing touchdowns.
+During a Week 6 23–10 road loss to the Minnesota Vikings, Rodgers suffered a broken collarbone in the first quarter after being hit by linebacker Anthony Barr.
+As a result, Hundley entered the game, completing 18-of-33 passes for 157 yards, a touchdown, and three interceptions.
+After the game, head coach Mike McCarthy stated that Hundley would take over as the starter due to Rodgers' injury.
+In the next game against the New Orleans Saints, Hundley made his first career start and finished the 26–17 road loss completing 12-of-25 passes for just 87 yards and an interception with a passer rating under 40 for the second consecutive week, though he rushed thrice for 44 yards and a 14-yard touchdown.

+Following a Week 8 bye, the Packers returned home to face the Detroit Lions on Monday Night Football.
+Hundley finished the 30–17 loss with 245 passing yards and a one-yard rushing touchdown.
+He continued this improvement in the next game against the Chicago Bears, completing 18-of-25 passes for 212 yards and a touchdown during the 23–16 road victory, marking his first career game with a 100+ passer rating despite playing through a hamstring injury.
+The following week against the Baltimore Ravens, Hundley had 200+ passing yards for the third consecutive game, throwing for 239 yards, but also committed three interceptions with no touchdowns in the 23–0 shutout loss.

+During Week 12 against the Pittsburgh Steelers on Sunday Night Football, Hundley improved with 245 passing yards and three touchdowns for a 134.3 passer rating in the 31–28 road loss.
+In the next game against the Tampa Bay Buccaneers, he threw for only 84 yards and an interception while also rushing for 66 yards, with the Packers rushing for 199 total yards during the 26–20 overtime victory.
+The following week against the Cleveland Browns, Hundley completed 35-of-46 passes for a career-high 265 yards and three touchdowns in the 27–21 overtime road victory.
+Rodgers returned in Week 15 against the Carolina Panthers, but the Packers lost on the road 31–24 and were eliminated from postseason contention after the Atlanta Falcons beat the Buccaneers the following night.

+On December 19, 2017, Rodgers was placed back on injured reserve, putting Hundley in line to be the starter for the rest of the season.
+Hundley struggled in the Week 16 16–0 shutout loss to the Vikings on Sunday Night Football, completing 17-of-40 passes for 130 yards and two interceptions.
+During the regular season finale against the Lions, he threw for 172 yards, a touchdown, and two interceptions while also throwing for a two-point conversion and catching his first career reception on a 10-yard pass from wide receiver Randall Cobb on a trick play in the 35–11 road loss.

+Hundley finished the 2017 season with 1,836 passing yards, nine touchdowns, and 12 interceptions to go along with 36 carries for 270 yards and two touchdowns in 11 games and nine starts.